Certified Wood Flooring Inspectors

 About Certified Wood Flooring Inspectors

-Becoming an NWFACP Certified Inspector validates you wood flooring knowledge and expertise.
+Becoming an NWFACP Certified Inspector validates your wood flooring knowledge and expertise.
 Your certification will help you provide your customers with the most thorough inspection services available.

-Certified Wood Flooring Inspectors, log in here to access information specific to your certification.
+Certified Wood Flooring Inspectors, log in here to access proprietary information.

 Certification Prerequisites, Testing & Maintenance

 To be eligible for inspection testing, you must have three years of experience in wood flooring installation and sand & finish.
-Additionally, you must have successfully completed two NWFA installation training events and two NWFA sand & finish training events, as well as the NWFACP inspector training.
+Additionally, you must have successfully completed intermediate installation training and intermediate sand & finish training, as well as the NWFACP inspector training.
 All NWFACPs are expected to abide by the Code of Conduct.

 Before certification is awarded, three inspection reports must be submitted to NWFACP for review and approval within one year of passing the written test..